 This is my favorite Kale Salad, tossed with candied pecans, blue cheese, and cranberries.
-It’s a simple and delicious starter for any meal, or you can add Grilled Chicken Breast and make it an entree!
+It’s a simple and delicious starter for any meal, or you can add Grilled Chicken Breast or Grilled Flank Steak and make it an entree!

 Salad is often thought of as health food, but I honestly eat this salad because it tastes good.